dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

    EDHOC data

-      The EDHOC data consists of the encapsulated EDHOC message.
+      The EDHOC data consists of the transported EDHOC message.

 # IANA Considerations {#iana}